samhh/bukubrow-webext/README.md

 2. Run `make release`.
 Your zip file will be located within the `./release/` directory.
 This zip file is the exact structure expected by all compatible browsers.
 3. Load the extension in your browser.
 Please refer to your browser's documentation.

-## Contributing

-The WebExtension is written in PureScript, utilising [Halogen](https://github.com/purescript-halogen/purescript-halogen) for UI rendering.
-Data is fetched from the host via native messaging.

-As referenced above Spago is the build tool of choice, thus the only scripts defined in the makefile related to building are those for bundling Spago/PureScript's output for the browser.
-A typical development workflow is to run `make -s bundle-dev`, `spago build -w`, and `spago test -w` simultaneously.